etskinner/etskinner.com/README.md

 # www.etskinner.com
-www.etskinner.com is a personal website for Ethan T. Skinner, a mechanical engineer in Eagan, MN.
-It is hosted on his home server.
+www.etskinner.com is a personal website for Ethan T. Skinner, a mechanical engineer in Burnsville, MN.
+It is hosted on Netlify.

-[//]: # (There is also a [Github Pages mirror]\(https://etskinner.github.io/www.etskinner.com/\) generated from this repository.)